TheDrHax/t100ta-scripts/README.md

 ```

 In GNOME 3 I have added this script to the app menu with **alacarte** and then added it to startup list in **gnome-tweak-tool**.

+## t100ta_suspend

+This script will load/unload kernel modules and restart specific daemons before and after suspend or hibernation.
+This will prevent problems with networking and touchscreen after suspend.

+Kernel modules being loaded/unloaded:
+* brcmfmac (wi-fi)
+* battery
+* hid_multitouch

+Daemons being restarted on wake:
+* network-manager
+* wpa_supplicant

+To install, place this script in **/etc/pm/sleep.d/** and make it executable with **chmod +x /etc/pm/sleep.d/t100ta-suspend**.